parisholley/wordpress-fantastic-elasticsearch/README.txt

 Future Features

-* Facet API for building your own faceted search (javascript components too)
+* Facet utilities for building your own faceted search (javascript components, etc)

 Please submit bugs or contributions to the github location and not here on wordpress' system: